smurf11k/portfolio/README.md

 The website features an interactive, card-based interface that highlights key project categories with links to external portfolios and project databases.
 It’s built with modern HTML, CSS, and JavaScript, enhanced by Bootstrap Icons for a clean and responsive user experience.

 [Live Site](https://smurf11k.github.io/portfolio/)

-## License
-All rights reserved.

-The code and design in this repository are provided for personal viewing and educational reference only.
-Reuse, redistribution, public deployment, or creation of derivative works is not permitted without explicit permission.